 Quaternary ammonium compounds: These compounds are effective as a low-level disinfectant against most bacteria, enveloped viruses and some fungi, and it is used on non-critical surfaces such as floors, bed rails, tray tables, blood pressure cuffs, walls and partitions.

 Hypochlorite: These compounds are the most common chlorine disinfectants and are commercially available as bleach.
-The main problem in using this disinfectant is skin irritation, inflammation of the eyes and respiratory tracts, and its irritating smell.
-Also, in high concentrations, it is corrosive to metal and fibers and can cause changes in texture and color in the fabric of patients' clothes and bed sheets. it is recommended that hospitals use these products while maintaining user safety (masks and gloves), only for disinfecting bathrooms and hospital toilets.
+The main problem with using this disinfectant is skin irritation, inflammation of the eyes and respiratory tracts, and its irritating smell.
+Also, in high concentrations, it is corrosive to metal and fibres and can cause changes in texture and colour in the fabric of patients' clothes and bed sheets. it is recommended that hospitals use these products while maintaining user safety (masks and gloves), only for disinfecting bathrooms and hospital toilets.

 Phenolic: In the past, phenol called carbolic acid was used as a surgical disinfectant, but now it is used as a surface disinfectant in hospitals.
 The problem is that if these products are not used properly, they cause skin and lung irritation and are also very dangerous for babies.